 After all, the pandemic allowed people more quality time with families, some time for reflection and soul-searching, and a space to engage their personal interests.
 Let's face it - remote work has changed people and how they think about work.
 Remote work might even give you a competitive edge to be able to translate office politics into positive outcomes.

 Is the "Great Resignation" tempting you to resign along with rest, or are you embracing the possibilities and considering all your options?
+Think of the Great Resignation as "The Great Reevaluation" - a chance for you to step back, deeply reflect, and weigh all your options and values.
 Maybe you want to work remotely or opt for a hybrid role.
 Then again, you may find that the company will decide on a hybrid approach or a structure that can accommodate the needs and preferences of most employees while meeting strategic goals.

 So, let's talk about your next career move.
 As your career change advocate, I want to champion you towards achieving your next career milestone.
 The time is now!
 The world of work doesn't wait and your career satisfaction cannot afford to wait either.
 Contact Creative Horizons Communications at 905.730.2374 or email firstname.lastname@example.org.